 That is why Africa must testify before world opinion.
 That is why the voice of Africa has got to be heard, the voice which proclaims in appealing tones its love for mankind, which reminds us that the finest emotion on earth is not Simply that aroused by the clash of arms.

-After much suffering, effort and patience, Africa at

-H.E.
-Ahmadou Ahidjo, President of Cameroon, attending OAU summit conference, in Kampala.
-August 3, 1975 last takes her place at the family table.
+After much suffering, effort and patience, Africa at last takes her place at the family table.
 It is the time to record our regret that empty seats await those who are still detained by the Foreigner.